 I tracked the time it took me to dehydrate the food to give you an idea of how much time you could expect to invest in a

 similar trip of your own.
 The time study included precooking some of the food, cutting fruit, packing, and clean-up.
 I didn’t count the time the food was in the dehydrator since I was free to do other things while the machine did

 First Meal: Tuna Mac & Cheese cooked under the fire tower at Wesser Bald.

 Day 1 - Snacks, fruit cocktail, Tuna Mac & Cheese.
-I started hiking at 11:30, so I only need to pack dinner and snacks.
+I started hiking at 11:30, so I only need to pack supper and snacks.

 Day 2 - Scrambled Eggs & Polenta w/ Beef, Veggies & Salsa Verde, Chicken & Rice Cacciatore, Chili, snacks, fruit cocktail.